Meet Senator Dan Lauwers

-In November 2018, residents of Michigan’ 25th Senate District elected Sen. Dan Lauwers, R-Brockway Township, to the state Senate, representing Huron, St. Clair, and Sanilac counties as well as Armada Township, Memphis, New Baltimore, Richmond and Richmond Township in Macomb County.
+In November 2018, residents of Michigan’s 25th Senate District elected Sen. Dan Lauwers, R-Brockway Township, to the state Senate.

-Lauwers serves as chairman of the Energy and Technology Committee and vice chairman of the Insurance and Banking Committee.
-Lauwers is also a member of the committees on Agriculture; Economic and Small Business Development; Government Operations; Regulatory Reform; and Transportation and Infrastructure.
+During his first term in the Senate, Lauwers served as chairman of the Energy and Technology Committee and vice chairman of the Insurance and Banking, and Government Operations committees.
+He was also a member of the Agriculture, Economic and Small Business Development, Regulatory Reform and Transportation and Infrastructure committees.

-Before joining the Senate, Lauwers served six years in the Michigan House of Representatives, representing the 81st District.
+Before joining the Senate, he served six years in the Michigan House of Representatives, representing the 81st District.

-Dan and his wife, Kellie, are the proud parents of three children: Jon, Lauren and Nick.
-Lauwers is an active member of Sacred Heart Catholic Church in Yale council and a member of the church stewardship committee, and he serves as an usher.
+Lauwers is an active member of Sacred Heart Catholic Church in Yale.
+He is also a member of the church stewardship committee and serves as an usher.